evkx/evkx.github.io/content/models/kia/ev9/EV9_GT-Line_AWD/_index.md

 You can choose between two sound systems for the Kia EV9 GT-Line AWD:

-- **Standard:** Features six speakers and delivers a maximum output of  watts.
+- **Standard:** Features six speakers and delivers a maximum output of 200 watts.
-- **Meridian Premium Sound System:** Features 14 speakers and delivers a maximum output of  watts.
+- **Meridian Premium Sound System:** Features 14 speakers and delivers a maximum output of 680 watts.

 Additionally, the model includes 6 USB-C connections as standard.

+## Mobile App

+The Kia EV9 GT-Line AWD comes with a dedicated mobile app, available for both Android and iOS devices, allowing you to manage and monitor your vehicle remotely.
+The app offers a wide range of features designed to enhance your driving experience:

+- **Locate Your Vehicle:** Easily check the current location of your car.
+- **Preconditioning:** Preheat or cool your car before you start your journey for optimal comfort.
+- **Remote Parking:** Effortlessly control your car to park or exit a parking space remotely.
+- **Lock & Unlock:** Securely lock or unlock your car doors with a tap.
+- **Scheduled Charging:** Plan and schedule charging sessions ahead of your trips.
+- **Adjust Charging Target:** Set your desired State of Charge to start or stop charging as needed.
+- **Route Planning:** Plan your route and send it directly to your car's navigation system.
+- **Driving History:** Review the details of your past trips.

 ## Lights